“Would you please stand for the singing of our National Anthem,” crackled Vice Principal Jenkins’ voice.

 Easton smiled broadly, and opened the door.

-If the front of his home could cause a reaction, Easton was confident that his mother’s smart design of its interior was sure to impress Emileigh.
+If the front of his home could cause a reaction, Easton was confident that his mother’s modern design of its interior was sure to impress Emileigh.
 As they stepped inside, she was immediately taken aback by the overwhelming sense of family the house provided.
 Along the muted green walls hung photos of Easton as a child, framed memories of their holidays, and rows of pictures showcasing Jacobs ancestors with their kind eyes and warm expressions.

 But more to that, Emileigh could smell the aroma of a home that was cloaked in love and inclusiveness.
-Here was a family who took pride in long impressive line of lineage.
+Here was a family who took pride in a long impressive lineage.
 She was struck by the antiques displayed in the front room; the carefully emblazoned “Jacobs” carved into the gold of a grandfather clock standing handsomely in the foyer.
 “My Grandpa says that thing has been in our family for centuries,” Easton said to her, noticing her stare.
 “One day, I hope it’s mine.”

 “Mom?
 This Emileigh Nuart.”

-Regaining her composure, Lillian greeted Emileigh with a firm handshake.
+Regaining her composure, Lillian stood and greeted Emileigh with a firm handshake.
 “It’s nice to meet you.
 Easton’s father should be home in an hour or so.
 Should the three of us figure out dinner plans for the night?”

 Easton didn’t flinch.
 He knew that his mother was taken aback by him bringing home a girl unannounced.
 “Should we barbeque?”

 Lillian pulled her eyes away from Emileigh, catching her breath.
 There was something about this child she had seen before.
 Something that reminded her of a memory, she decided.
 A memory that was filed away, long ago.
 “Why don’t we go out to eat?” she surprised Easton, suddenly.
 “Somewhere fancy.”